Powerlearnproject/se-day1-assignment-Daves-devspace/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
  The evolution of software engineering has been marked by several significant milestones that highlight advancements in technology, development practices, and the increasing complexity of software systems.
- .
-The Development of Structured Programming (1960s-1970s) During the 1960s and 1970s, software development often lacked organization, resulting in unstructured and difficult-to-manage code.
+ .The Development of Structured Programming (1960s-1970s) During the 1960s and 1970s, software development often lacked organization, resulting in unstructured and difficult-to-manage code.
 As software systems became more complex, it became evident that a more systematic approach was needed.
-.
-The Introduction of the Software Development Life Cycle (SDLC) (1970s-1980s) As software systems became increasingly essential to business and government functions in the 1970s and 1980s, the need for a systematic and repeatable process to guide software development became clear.
+.The Introduction of the Software Development Life Cycle (SDLC) (1970s-1980s) As software systems became increasingly essential to business and government functions in the 1970s and 1980s, the need for a systematic and repeatable process to guide software development became clear.
 This led to the establishment of the Software Development Life Cycle (SDLC), which outlines the stages of planning, design, coding, testing, and maintenance.